-with talk: 1.
-Pattern black shapes (hree different shapes, about 15 shapes per pair); select the three shapes as in Days 17 and 18 Graph template [1 graph per child]; edit this template to reflect the shapes you use and the maximum number of a shape that a pair will receive 3.
+Math talk: 1.
+Pattern block shapes (three different shapes, about 15 shapes per pair); select the three shapes as in Days 17 and 18 2.
+Graph template (1 graph per child): edit this template to reflect the shapes you use and the maximum number of a shape that a pair will receive 3.
 Markers or crayons (1 per child)